KincsesBence/capacitor-exact-alarm/README.md

 checkNotificationPermission() => Promise<checkResult>
 ```

-Check if notification permission is granted.
+Check if notification permissions were granted.

 **Returns:** <code>Promise&lt;<a href="#checkresult">checkResult</a>&gt;</code>